-It's time to conclude this week's edition of "Around the AFC East."
+Well it's time to finish up this week's edition of "Around the AFC East."

-Remember to head over to The Jets Blog to see my response to his question.
+Thanks to Brian for helping us out.
+Check out The Jets Blog for my response to his question.

 And that concludes this week's edition of "Around the AFC East."
 We'll be back at it again next Friday, of course.